-When required to consent to the master servicer's recommended assumption, modification, waiver or consent, the asset manager reviews the master servicer's borrower consent package to confirm the information against information from the borrower, prepare a recommendation summary and seek approval pursuant to K-Star's authority delegations.
-Where K-Star is required to underwrite the request, the asset manager requests appropriate information relative to the request, prepares a consent memo using a consent model generated through RealINSIGHT and obtains approval via the delegations of authority.
-K-Star's legal department will assist with documenting and closing the consent along with outside counsel.
-RealINSIGHT will track the date each consent request is received and the approval date.
+When required to consent to the master servicer's recommended assumption, modification, waiver or consent, the consent analyst reviews the master servicer's borrower consent package to confirm the information against information from the borrower, prepare a recommendation summary and seek approval pursuant to K-Star's authority delegations.
+Where K-Star is required to underwrite the request, the consent analyst requests appropriate information relative to the request, prepares a consent memo using a consent model generated through ReallNSIGHT and obtains approval via the delegations of authority.
+K-Star's legal department is available to assist with documenting and closing the consent along with outside counsel.
+ReallNSIGHT will track the date each consent request is received and the approval date.
 K-Star generally expects to present an approval recommendation within seven calendar days after receiving all necessary information from the borrower.